aroberge/reeborg-world-creation/about/international.md

 ### A special keyboard

 Some young students who are not used to writing using an ascii-based keyboard may find it difficult to write programs.
 To help them, Reeborg's World includes a special keyboard, which has three versions: one for traditional Python programming another for Javascript, and a third when using the Python REPL, each having multiple "tabs".
+Even if they have English-compatible keyboards, older students may find the special keyboard useful as a tool to quickly find out the exact spelling of a command or of an object.

 ![](/assets/keyboard1.png)

 ![](/assets/keyboard3.png)